 Can I use a heater to heat the water for my iPool?

 We have provided a heater specially designed for iPool.
-It includes the heater, a filter pump (2500gal/hr), and connector.
-Please refer to the iPool-D and iPool 3-D model sets.
+It includes the heater, a deluxe filter pump (about 2500gal/hr), and connectors.
+Please refer to the Deluxe Pump and Heater Set on the Accessories page.

 How long should I run the heater for?